 - Despite the minuscule touch panels, controls are easy and responsive.

 - The over-ear design promotes a comfortable fit for all-day listening.
-What’s more, the ear cups are spacious and insulate listeners from their surroundings.
+What’s more, the ear cups are spacious and isolate listeners from their surroundings.

-- Headphones that go the extra mile of integrating Google Assistant into the user interface grant listeners more control of their phones.
+- Google Assistant headphones with complete integration grant listeners more control of their phones.
 For instance, you can receive notifications via your voice without reaching for your phone.

 - Wireless audio quality can’t compare to wired audio quality, which is all right for most consumers.
 After all, many of us can’t detect the difference in streaming quality between high-quality Bluetooth codecs.